Find something unclear or incorrect on this page? Let us know at communications@sksm.edu. Thank you for helping us keep this page relevant!

 I am thinking of applying for a degree program, but don’t know if seminary is for me.
 Can I take one class?

 Yes.
 The option to study before matriculating as a degree candidate gives you a chance to experience a course and our institution.
-You may register as a Special Student, the official GTU designation for non-matriculating students.
-Special Students may take high residency courses or low residency courses.
-View course descriptions to select courses by type (online, residential, immersion or intensive).
+You may register as a Special Student, the official designation for non-matriculating students.
+Most, but not all courses, are offered to Special Students (specifically those which have pre-requisite requirements).
+View course descriptions to select courses by type (online, immersion, or intensive).

 Get more registration information.